Kimberly-Kim/SIMO-system/README.md

 <img src="picture/4ber.jpg" width="350"><img src="picture/4out.jpg" width="350"><br/>
 II.Simulate the outage probabilities, in terms of 𝑆𝑁𝑅, for the MRC, SC, SSC,and EGC schemes with L receive antennas.<br/>
 <img src="picture/5(a)new.jpg" width="350"><br/>
-I.Simulate the bit error probabilities, in terms of 𝑆𝑁𝑅, for the MRC, SC, SSC, and EGC schemes with L receive antennas.<br/>
+III.Simulate the bit error probabilities, in terms of 𝑆𝑁𝑅, for the MRC, SC, SSC, and EGC schemes with L receive antennas.<br/>
 <img src="picture/6(a).jpg" width="350"><img src="picture/6(b).jpg" width="350">